 As I took classes, I practiced on friends, and just played with the points.
 I had phenomenal results and loved helping people relieve their headaches, menstrual cramps, and more.
 I discovered that this healing art often created illuminating spiritual experiences.

 In 1974, I moved to Berkeley, California, under the premise of leading a series of Acupressure sessions for 18 of the Teeguarden’s students.
 Iona proposed to pay me $3 an hour.
 Each practice session was two hours, a total of $6 for the entire night.
 When I attempted to negotiate a higher rate, I was met with a scolding.
 I accepted the original offer and organized workshops for them in the Bay Area.
 After two years, Ron and Iona Teeguarden insisted that the school I started was theirs, a claim difficult to maintain since I started the school myself and obtained its business license.

 Through all of this I recognized that Ron and Iona Teeguarden were my first and foremost Acupressure teachers.
-Hearing Ron’s voice and inspiration came through me for years as I taught Acupressure; although now after thirty years what comes through me is simply my own voice.
-I remember when I first started teaching; I could hear his voice so clearly, “This field of Acupressure is going to grow far and wide — this is just the beginning.”
+Hearing Ron’s voice and inspiration came through me for years as I taught Acupressure.
+Although now, after forty-plus years, what comes through me is simply my own voice.
+I remember when I first started teaching, I could hear his voice so clearly.
+He said, “This field of Acupressure is going to grow far and wide.
+This is just the beginning.”
 I took his vision seriously and will always be grateful for what Ron and Iona taught me.